 For many businesses, this opportunity comes as a huge advantage, particularly if they are looking to scale.
 In saying this, a remote workforce can only be as good as the tools and systems allow.
 This is why careful preparation is absolutely crucial to ensure a positive outcome.
-When this is done properly, remote working arrangements can have a fantastic impact on the company, the culture, and its people.
+When this is done properly, remote working arrangements can have a fantastic impact on the company, its culture, and its people.
 Of course, there are both pros and cons to working remotely.

+Curious to see how your business could benefit?
 Here are just some of the benefits of remote working – for both employees and businesses.